-Analysis | Here’s what Democrats and Republicans could pass in a filibuster-free Senate
+Analysis | A filibuster-free Senate?
+Here’s what Democrats and Republicans could pass.

 - Gun control: The Toomey-Manchin proposal got 54 votes to proceed in 2013, including four Republicans.
 The House this year also passed stand-alone gun bills for the first time in decades: 1) to expand background checks to include private transactions, and 2) to close a loophole that allows gun sales to be completed if background checks can’t be completed quickly.
 Each time, Democratic support was nearly universal.

 - Comprehensive immigration reform/Dream Act: The hurdle here hasn’t totally been in the Senate; a comprehensive bill spearheaded by Sen. Marco Rubio (R-Fla.) got 68 Senate votes in 2013, but died when the GOP-controlled House didn’t take it up.
-Similarly, the Dream Act, which would codify a path to citizenship for those who immigrated illegally as young people, passed in the Democratic-controlled House in 2019 but wasn’t given a vote in the Republican Senate.
+Similarly, the Dream Act, which would codify a path to citizenship for undocumented immigrants brought to the United States as children, passed in the Democratic-controlled House in 2019 but wasn’t given a vote in the Republican Senate.

-- Violence Against Women Act reauthorization: After expiring in 2018, it passed in the House in 2019 with 33 GOP votes, but never received a vote in the GOP Senate.
+- Violence Against Women Act reauthorization: After expiring in 2018, it passed in the House in 2019 with 33 GOP votes, but never received a vote in the GOP-held Senate.

 - Strengthening unions: The House has passed its most ambitious pro-union bill in many years.
 The Protecting the Right to Organize Act recently got the crucial support of Manchin, but three Senate Democrats have yet to co-sponsor it.

-- Minimum wage increase: Eight Democrats voted against an amendment increasing the wage to $15 earlier this year, but some of that was because of procedural and/or timing issues.
-And while $15 would still be difficult to obtain with a bare Democratic majority, there is something of a consensus in the party behind raising it significantly from where it has long been, at $7.25.
+- Minimum-wage increase: Eight Democrats voted against an amendment increasing the wage to $15 earlier this year, but some of that was because of procedural and/or timing issues.
+And while $15 would still be difficult to obtain with a bare Democratic majority, there is something of a consensus in the party on raising the minimum wage significantly from where it has long been, at $7.25.

 Republicans